terra-money/docs/docs/develop/terrain/using-terrain-localterra.md

 # Counter tutorial

 After installing LocalTerra, you are ready to use Terrain.
-This short tutorial walks you through setting up your project and creating a simple counter.
+This short tutorial walks you through setting up your project and creating a simple counter that increments upon request.

 ## 1. Scaffold your dApp